“Why do you look for the living among the dead? He is not here, but has risen” (Luke 24:5).

 On the first day of the week some women came to the cemetery to find the body of Jesus.
 They did what any of us would have done.
 They came looking for him where they had left him, where they had last seen him, where they knew he must surely still be.
 And there they meant to pick up where they had left off, when the arrival of the Sabbath had interrupted the work of his burial.

 Isn’t that what we all are inclined to do?
 When we experience life at its best, don’t we sometimes wish we could go back there and pick up where we left off?
-When everything about life feels just about right, when everything falls into place and we get the feeling that we’re pretty close to what life was meant to be, and then we lose it, don’t we sometimes look back and wish we could go there again, or at least recreate the experience once more?
+When everything about life feels just about right, when everything falls into place and we get the feeling that we’re pretty close to what life was meant to be, and then we lose it, don’t we sometimes look back and wish we could go there again?
 Sure we do.

-Maybe you recall the first love of your life, the one that seemed so good, so right, before your paths led in different ways.
+Maybe you recall the first love of your life, the one that seemed so good, so right, before your paths led in different directions.
 Do you sometimes wonder if it was as real as it seemed at the time, and do you sometimes want to go back there again, just to find out?
-Perhaps there were other moments when life seemed about as good as it gets – at a Scout camp, perhaps, or a church retreat, or when job and family came together in just the right way.
+Perhaps there were other moments when life seemed about as good as it gets – at a Scout camp, perhaps, or a church retreat, or some special vacation, or when job and family and friends came together in just the right way.
 Maybe it was when the children were at that age when life and everything in the world seemed so very special.
 Wouldn’t you sometimes like to go back there and reclaim not all of it, perhaps, but the best of it?

 If you haven’t felt that way yet, one day you probably will, maybe when the delicate balance of life is upset, and your dream shatters and collapses around you.
 Maybe it will be when your health fails, and you remember the vigor of youth, and you’d like to go back and get just a taste of it again.
 Maybe it will be like it was for those women, when you stand at a graveside and realize how huge a part of your life has ended.

-The writer E. B. White remembered a time near the end of his wife’s life when on a certain day in the autumn of the year she would lay out the spring bulb garden.
+E. B. White remembered a time near the end of his wife’s life when on a certain day in the autumn of the year she would lay out the spring bulb garden.
+Here’s what he wrote:

-All we have passes too quickly away, and it is gone.
+All we have passes away too quickly, and it’s gone.
 We may look back to honor it; we may look back to celebrate it; we may even look back from time to time to regret it; but we can never look back to find life in it.
 For that we must look ahead to springs we may never know.
 For that we must plant bulbs whose beauty we may never see, whose fragrance we may never inhale.